arimartorano/barbiedatahouse/README.md

 # barbiedatahouse
-<p style="color:#E0218A">ALL THINGS BARB!
+In honor of the theatrical release of Barbie and our love for data; we decided to engineer a fun yet, informative analysis on Ms. Barbara Millcent Roberts and her world!
-In honor of the Barbie movie and our love for data, engineered a fun and informative analysis on Ms. Barbara Millicent Roberts and her world.
-We webscrapped Barbie data from https://www.barbiedb.com website that contains every Barbie sold, the year, the price (low, avergage, high,) and the description.
+Barbie was created by entrepreneur Ruth Handler and manufactured by American toy company Mattel.
+Barbie made her debut in 1959.
+Barbie has evolved over the years and its message to little girls has shifted as well.
+Historically Barbie has been criticized for many opinionated reasons.
+However, Mattel has made efforts to address these concerns by promoting diversity, inclusion, empowerment, social values,and representation.
-With that data, a deeper analysis, and real world data, we </p>
+While we understand the Barbie craze; it is important to note that the impact of Barbie’s message can vary based on individual experiences and cultural context.